 A great deal of the food in the United States was inspired by international cuisine, but you will also find some unique items.
 New Orleans is the best place to try Creole and Cajun style food, but you can also find authentic Vietnamese there.
 Portland, Oregon is home to many creative chefs, giving you unique items you won't find anywhere else.
 Or a trip to Louisville, Kentucky will give you the chance to try many different types of food based on bourbon, from cocktails to slushies.

-Read Further: Top 10 Best Farmers' Markets in the USA
+Read Further: 10 Best Cities for Food Lovers in the USA